rayhanibrahim1/my-algorithm-project/README.md

+Maze Pathfinding Algorithms: IDDFS & A*

+This repository contains two popular maze-solving algorithms implemented in Python:

-Maze Pathfinding using Iterative Deepening Depth-First Search (IDDFS)
+Iterative Deepening Depth-First Search (IDDFS)

-📌 Project Overview
+A* Search Algorithm

+Both programs work on grid-based mazes, support four-directional movement, and demonstrate different approaches to solving pathfinding problems.

-This project implements a maze pathfinding algorithm using Iterative Deepening Depth-First Search (IDDFS).
+📌 1.
+Maze Pathfinding using Iterative Deepening Depth-First Search (IDDFS) Project Overview

-Given a 2D grid maze containing empty cells (0) and walls (1), the program determines whether a valid path exists between a start and target cell.
+This implementation uses the IDDFS algorithm to determine whether a valid path exists between a start and a target cell in a 2D maze.

-Movement is allowed in four directions:
+The maze contains empty cells (0) and walls (1), and movement is allowed in:

 Up